Geralt1983/Work-OS/replit.md

 - get_productivity_insights: Analyze productivity by time of day
 - get_client_insights: Get sentiment/importance for all clients

+**Backlog Resurfacing Tools:**
+- get_backlog_health: Per-client backlog age stats (oldest task age, aging count, avg age)
+- get_aging_backlog: List tasks that have been in backlog 7+ days
+- auto_promote_stale_backlog: Auto-promote tasks 10+ days old to Queued tier
+- should_pull_from_backlog: Check if "one from the back" rule is triggered (5 moves without backlog)
+- run_backlog_triage: Comprehensive backlog review with promotion recommendations

 **Tier Custom Field (ClickUp):**
 - Tasks are categorized by the "⛰️ Tier" dropdown field (not statuses)
 - Tier values: active, next, backlog (dropdown options)